*Special Note About Children's Ministry During COVID-19*

 How do I check in my child?

 If you’re a guest, we look forward to meeting you and your children!
-Our classrooms are located next to the community room, which you can access through the front lobby.
-Our friendly volunteers will greet you and direct you to the appropriate classrooms.
+You will find a check-in kiosk near the elevator as you enter the building.
+Our friendly volunteers will greet you, help you with check-in and direct you to the appropriate classroom.
 You will be asked to sign in and provide your child’s name, your cell phone number, and any allergies or special information.
 We only use your cell phone number to contact you during the service if your child needs you.
 Your information is never shared with outside individuals or organizations.

 Should I bring anything?